 Figure 9.
-Pain scores by day- (excluding those without complete eight-day data), by antibiotic use
+Mean pain scores by day and antibiotic consumption, combining the two-group and three-group children and only including those with full eight-day data on ear pain

 Subgroup Analyses

 The evidence for subgroup effects is difficult to interpret in the context of low statistical power, the latter being the case for this study due to the modest sample size realised, and the dimensions investigated having one subgroup much larger than the other.
 Consequently, we simply present the summary statistics in Table 16.